rydmike/flex_color_picker/README.md

 ### Example Application

-To try a basic example of the ColorPicker on a device or simulator, clone the ColorPicker repository and run the example:
+To try a basic example of the ColorPicker on a device or simulator, clone the flex color picker repository and run the example:

 ```bash
 cd example/
 flutter run --release
 ```

-The result is a default picker with only the primary and accent color picker available, plus another picker that opens up in a dialog, with all pickers enabled, except 3 `ColorPickerType.both` and 4 `ColorPickerType.bw`.
+The result is a default color picker with only the primary and accent color pickers available.
+Plus another picker that opens up in a dialog, with all pickers enabled, except 3 `ColorPickerType.both` and 4 `ColorPickerType.bw`.

 ![ColorPicker Basic](/resources/ColorPickerSimpleDemo.png)